menu

 Demographics

 The people who call Elizabeth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elizabeth residents report their race to be White.
-Important ancestries of people in Elizabeth include German, Irish, English, European, and Scottish.
+Important ancestries of people in Elizabeth include German, Irish, English, European, and Danish.

 Notable & Unique Neighborhood Characteristics